To drink or not to drink.

 I think this one is better left up to the individual to get a water filter so they don't have risk of getting sick from the water quality.

-It's required for nearly all major systems, serving the public.
+Nearly all major systems, serving the public, need to be safe.
 Local, state, federal and

 international water regulations guide this process.
-Organizations such as the US Environmental Protection Agency and the World Health Organization have their say.
+The US Environmental Protection Agency and the World Health Organization have their say in this.

 Their purpose is to

 remove visible particulates and microbial cultures.
-Sand and other particles are settled or floated out, sometimes by adding chemicals to speed up the process.
-They then add chlorine or ozone to kill bacteria etc. and keeps the system clean up to the point of delivery.
+Sand and other particles are settled or floated out, sometimes with chemicals.
+Then they add chlorine or ozone to kill bacteria and keep the system clean.

 Search this site for more information now.